 Verify that the cluster has the capacity to accommodate anticipated virtual machine consumption and the Primary level of failures to tolerate in the storage policy for the virtual machines.

-The storage devices do not have any existing partition information.
+- The storage devices do not have any preexisting partition information.

 Prepare Devices for Disk Groups

 Each disk group provides one flash caching device and at least one magnetic disk or one flash capacity device.
 The capacity of the flash caching device must be at least 10 percent of the anticipated consumed storage on the capacity device, without the protection copies.

 Virtual SAN requires at least one disk group on a host that contributes storage to a cluster that consists of at least three hosts.
 Use hosts that have uniform configuration for best performance of Virtual SAN.